gchq/stroom/ROADMAP.md

 # v9.0

 ## New UI
-Replace the GWT UI with a more modern React.
+Replace the GWT UI with a React based implementation.

 # v10+